 The freemium pricing model is a modified version of the free pricing strategy.
 This model is highly popular and widely used by businesses.
 Freemium apps can be downloaded for free but include limited functionality and features.
 To generate money from these apps, in-app purchase opportunities are created.
 There are three freemium strategies to choose from depending on the tiers, features, and incentives.

-- Two-tiered approach – It includes apps that customers can download and use for free but there is a premium functionality that can only be availed upon payment.
+i.
+The two-tiered approach includes apps that customers can download and use for free, but the premium functionality can only be availed upon payment.
 This strategy is widely used in gaming apps where users have to buy in-app currencies, extra lives, or upgrade to additional levels.

-- The second model includes apps that offer full functionality but only for a limited period of time.
+ii.
+The second model includes apps that offer full functionality but only for a limited period.
 The idea behind this strategy is that users can see the vision and get familiar with the app’s utility, and after a while, they will be willing to avail the services.

-- The last model includes apps where all the features and functionalities are free except it comes with built-in advertisements.
+iii.
+The last model includes apps with free features and functionalities, except it, comes with built-in advertisements.
 The catch here is that a small amount is charged from users to offer an advertisement-free app.

-The name clearly gives it away, for paid apps, customers have to pay to download the app.
+The name says it all, for paid apps, customers have to pay to download the app.
 Due to the huge popularity of free and freemium apps, the paid model is considered the least effective.

-In case you opt for a paid pricing model, it is essential to back it up with a compelling marketing effort.
+If you opt for a paid pricing model, it is essential to back it up with a compelling marketing effort.
 To drive users to purchase your app over a free equivalent, you should have an effective marketing strategy in place.
-Besides the description of the app in the app store, a potential customer must be equipped with the value you are offering with your product.
+Besides the app description in the app store, a potential customer must be equipped with the value you are offering with your product.

 With a paid app, users tend to have higher expectations.
-But once you manage to attract a user, they will turn into a loyal customer if your app offers the perceived value.
-To leverage the paid pricing strategy, many brands opt for a week’s free trial.
+But once you manage to attract a user, they will become loyal customers if your app offers the perceived value.
+Many brands opt for a week’s free trial to leverage the paid pricing strategy.
 It is a good tactic to approach potential long-term users by showcasing what your app is all about and allowing them to make a choice.

-Paymium is the amalgamation of freemium and paid model.
+Paymium is the amalgamation of freemium and paid models.
+Although it is not a widely used strategy, it does have the potential to generate great revenue streams.
 For premium apps, the users not only pay for the app but also pay an additional cost to avail an added functionality.
-Although it is not a widely used strategy, it does have the potential to generate great revenue streams.

 This pricing model works well for music and social networking apps.
-This strategy can rapidly gain traction if exciting content, unique functionality, and useful features are introduced regularly.
+This strategy can rapidly gain traction if exciting content, unique functionality, and valuable features are introduced regularly.

 The app market is growing by leaps and bounds.
-To penetrate the market with ease and carve a niche, you must choose the right pricing strategy for your mobile app and take the aforementioned insights into due consideration.
+To penetrate the market quickly and carve a niche, you must choose the right pricing strategy for mobile app and consider the insights mentioned above.
 The pricing model plays a fundamental role in determining an app’s success.
 It is essential to choose the right monetization strategy as early as possible.
 Your product pricing strategy should meet market and user expectations, offer the perceived value, and help you accomplish business goals.